Indian diamond traders say fraud suspects Modi, Choksi didn't follow code

-SURAT, India /BENGALURU (Reuters) - Some diamond merchants in India’s biggest centre for trading the precious gemstones say they had stopped dealing with Nirav Modi and his uncle Mehul Choksi - two big-name jewellers accused of massive bank fraud - because they were often slow to pay dues.
+SURAT, India /BENGALURU (Reuters) - Some diamond merchants in India’s biggest center for trading the precious gemstones say they had stopped dealing with Nirav Modi and his uncle Mehul Choksi - two big-name jewelers accused of massive bank fraud - because they were often slow to pay dues.

-The Jain and Patel communities dominate the diamond cutting and polishing business centred on the Gujarati city of Surat.
-Traders there who spoke to Reuters said the two jewellers had acquired a reputation for not following the industry’s unwritten code of business ethics.
+The Jain and Patel communities dominate the diamond cutting and polishing business centered on the Gujarati city of Surat.
+Traders there who spoke to Reuters said the two jewelers had acquired a reputation for not following the industry’s unwritten code of business ethics.

 “Nirav Modi and Gitanjali’s business model wasn’t convincing to us,” says Seventilal Shah, chairman of Venus Jewel, who said he had stopped dealing with either business some years ago.